Ofsted inspectors love high expectations.

 An approach as described above tells me a teacher (or parent) doesn’t really understand (or have time to understand) what’s involved in producing the ‘expected high standard’ of handwriting:

-- the need to practice until writing becomes automated
+the need to practise until writing becomes automated

 I could write a book on this but instead, just to get you thinking, I’ll share 3 suggestions for developing high expectations regarding handwriting: